-A summary of important activities and results from 2014.
+A summary of important results from the key site monitoring in 2018.

 SEAPOP key document 2005-2014 (PDF)

-A summary of the results of the SEAPOP programme and of the changes in the seabird populations.
+A summary of the results of the SEAPOP programme and of the changes in the seabird populations (in Norwegian only).

-- Search for tick-borne pathogens in the Svalbard Archipelago and Jan Mayen.
+- Key-site monitoring in Norway 2018, including Svalbard and Jan Mayen.